-Includes five subsections that support an outcome where people receive quality services through effective governance and a supported workforce.
+Includes five subsections that support an outcome where people receive quality services S Subsections through effective governance and a supported workforce. pplicable to this ervice fully attained.

 The governing body assumes accountability for delivering a high-quality service.
-This includes supporting meaningful inclusion of Māori in governance groups, honouring Te Tiriti o Waitangi and reducing barriers to improve outcomes for Māori and people with disabilities.
+This includes supporting meaningful inclusion of Māori in governance groups, honouring Te Tiriti o Waitangi and reducing barriers to improve outcomes for Māori and tāngata whaikaha (people with disabilities).

 Planning ensures the purpose, values, direction, scope, and goals for the organisation are defined.
-Service performance is monitored and reviewed at planned intervals.
-The clinical governance structure in place is appropriate to the size and complexity of the services provided by Metlifecare Papamoa Beach Village.
+Service performance was monitored and reviewed at planned intervals.
+The clinical governance structure in place is appropriate to the size and complexity of the services provided.

 The quality and risk management systems are focused on improving service delivery and care and these are supported at governance level.
 Residents and whānau provide regular feedback and staff are involved in quality activities.
-An integrated approach includes collection and analysis of quality improvement data and identifies trends that lead to improvements.
-Actual and potential risks are identified and mitigated.
+An integrated approach included collection and analysis of quality improvement data and identified trends that leads to improvements.
+Actual and potential risks were identified and mitigated.